crispthinking/rust-workshop/hello/README.md

 date.
 To get starated head to <https://rustup.rs>.

 On macOS and Linux copy the command line to a console and run it.
-On windows there is an installer to download and run.
+On Windows there is an installer to download and run.
+If you are installing on Windows you'll need to make sure you have the [Build Tolls for Visual Studio][build-tools] installed.
 Both should end up installing toolchain and adding it to your path.
 To check open a new console and run the following commands: